 The Liberty Compact

-RLCMN members vote to endorse candidates who support the Liberty Compact:
+The RLCMN endorses candidates who support the Liberty Compact:

 I pledge to the citizens of the State of Minnesota and to the American people, that as their elected representative I will work to: restore liberty, not restrict it; shrink government, not expand it; reduce taxes, not raise them; abolish programs, not create them; promote the freedom and independence of citizens, not the interference of government in their lives; and observe the limited, enumerated powers of our Constitution, not ignore them.